-Professor Coyle Rosen is finishing a book titled Fires of Gold: Law, Spirit, and Sacrificial Labor in Ghana, an ethnography of the often hidden violence and cultural transformation in the penumbra of Ghana's gold mining -- a signal sovereign dilemma and "poisoned chalice" for postcolonial Africa.
+Professor Coyle Rosen is finishing a book titled Fires of Gold: Law, Spirit, and Sacrificial Labor in Ghana (University of California Press, under review; selected for the Atelier series).
+This is an ethnography of the often hidden violence and cultural transformation in the penumbra of Ghana's gold mining -- a signal sovereign dilemma and "poisoned chalice" for postcolonial Africa.
 Searing turmoil, fraught legal regimes, spiritual disruption, and novel political formations counterintuitively beset the most lucrative industry in the continent's most celebrated constitutional democracy.
 Fires of Gold argues that cultural beliefs and social practices that so many scholars are wont to disregard as outmoded – or, at least, as ancillary dimensions of more universal political, economic, and legal ways and means – are, in fact, critical sites of labor, subjectivity, and social regeneration.
 Understanding these beliefs and practices is not only crucial for apprehending the workings of global extractive regimes.
 It also is essential to making sense of the worlds being refashioned by capitalism and its distinctive forms of law, politics, and governance in the twenty-first century.

-Coyle Rosen is also at work on a second book titled Law in Light: Truth, Time, and Akan Ritual Power in Global Africa, an ethnography of the recent revitalization of Akan sacred culture in Ghana and the US.
-In tracing the recent transnational proliferation of Akan priestesses and priests, the book examines comparative questions regarding the experiential and philosophical dimensions of ritual subjectivity, revelation, and veracity within various states of consciousness.
-Coyle Rosen's recent work has appeared (as Lauren Coyle) in Telos, Transition, and Rethinking Marxism, as well as in an edited volume, Corporate Social Responsibility?
+Coyle Rosen is also at work on a second book titled Law in Light: Truth, Vision, and Transnational African Spirituality, an ethnography of the recent revitalization of Akan sacred culture in Ghana and the US.
+In tracing the recent transnational proliferation of Akan priestesses and priests, particularly among Americans, the book examines comparative questions regarding the experiential and philosophical dimensions of ritual subjectivity, revelation, and veracity within various states of consciousness.
+Coyle Rosen's recent work has appeared (as Lauren Coyle) in journals such as Telos and Transition, as well as in an edited volume, Corporate Social Responsibility?
 Human Rights in the New Global Economy (University of Chicago Press; Charlotte Walker-Said and John Kelly, eds.).
 Her most recent essay, "Fallen Chiefs and Sacrificial Mining in Ghana," appeared in The Politics of Custom: Chiefship, Capital, and the State in Contemporary Africa (University of Chicago Press; John Comaroff and Jean Comaroff, eds.).

 She currently sits on the executive committee of the Program in African Studies at Princeton and serves as Departmental Representative (for undergraduate studies) for Anthropology.
 She was previously a Faculty Fellow for the Fung Global Fellows Program at Princeton.